Original Reporting and Analysis from the U.S.-Mexico Border

 Border Chronicler.

 Pablo De La Rosa reports on Texas-Mexico border communities.
-His work has appeared on NPR, Texas Public Radio, MSNBC, The Border Chronicle, Lighthouse Reports and more.
+His voice has appeared on NPR, Texas Public Radio, MSNBC, The Border Chronicle, The Texas Standard, Lighthouse Reports and more.

 Text editor.
 Pablo is a longtime editor, having worked with many authors and for several publications.
 He currently oversees copyediting for The Border Chronicle and American Ethnologist.